bootsector/LLAMA/README.md

 Supported outputs are both USB (XInput) and LLAPI.

-This is WIP!
-I'm waiting for the prototype boards to arrive in order to test everything.

 32U4 module designs include gerber files and SeeedStudio BOM file for Fusion PCB Assembly service.